Escaping from an attractor: Importance sampling and rest points I

 In this paper we analyze the difficulties caused by the presence of rest points in a general setting.
 We describe and theoretically justify a resolution of these difficulties in the case of dimension one, and present computational data for this case.
 The construction of the localizing problem is more elaborate in dimension greater than one, and will be presented in a companion paper along with the results of numerical experiments in higher dimensions.

 The contents of this paper are as follows.
-In Section \ref{S:LDPandIS} we review the relevant large deviation theory and importance sampling.
-In Section \ref{S:EffectivenessOfSubsolutions} we discuss the effectiveness of time independent subsolutions.
-In particular, we show that if rest points are not part of the domain of interest then subsolutions lead to both good decay rates and non-asymptotic bounds for the second moment of the corresponding unbiased estimator.
-However, when rest points are included in the domain of interest, the situation is more complicated and even if the decay rate is good, the prelimit bounds may not be as good as desired.
-In Section \ref{S:LinearProblem}, we present a change of measure for the problem with a rest point for a quadratic potential function with provably good pre-asymptotic and asymptotic performance and which does not degrade as $T$ gets larger.
+In Section~\ref{S:LDPandIS} we review the relevant large deviation theory and importance sampling.
+In Section~\ref{S:EffectivenessOfSubsolutions} we discuss the effectiveness of time independent subsolutions.
+In particular, we show that if rest points are not part of the domain of interest, then subsolutions lead to both good decay rates and nonasymptotic bounds for the second moment of the corresponding unbiased estimator.
+However, when rest points are included in the domain of interest, the situation is more complicated, and even if the decay rate is good, the prelimit bounds may not be as good as desired.
+In Section~\ref{S:LinearProblem}, we present a change of measure for the problem with a rest point for a quadratic potential function with provably good pre-asymptotic and asymptotic performance and which does not degrade as $T$ gets larger.